Miscarriage is the loss of a pregnancy before 20 weeks gestation.

 This article will help you to understand what blood looks like when a miscarriage occurs.

-Remember, if you’re concerned or worried by the amount or the colour of any bleeding, contact your care provider immediately.
+Remember, if you’re concerned or worried about the amount or the color of the blood loss, contact your healthcare professional immediately.

 The most common sign of a miscarriage is bleeding.
 It can be accompanied by cramping in the lower back or abdomen.

 The earliest bleeding can vary in appearance.
 Some women will have a brownish discharge.
 Others might notice a clear fluid with a pink tinge.